-The successful candidates will benefit from joining the dynamic and supportive postgraduate research community in the College of Humanities at the University of Exeter, including the Centre for Translating Cultures at the Department of Modern Languages and our expanding programme of Translation Studies.
+The successful candidate will benefit from joining the dynamic and supportive postgraduate research community in the College of Humanities at the University of Exeter, including the Centre for Translating Cultures at the Department of Modern Languages and our expanding programme of Translation Studies.
 You can expect to gain expertise in a wide range of transferable research skills, including interviewing, archival research, data analysis and management.
 Supervision will be shared between Dr Muireann Maguire and Dr Cathy McAteer.

 The RusTrans project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 802437).

 For more information about the project and informal enquiries, please contact the primary supervisor, Dr Muireann Maguire